25prabhu10/notes/docs/Languages/Markdown/List.md

 Like...

-- A list item. with multi-paragraphs.
+- A list item.
+With multi-paragraphs
 - Another item.
-  with 4 spaces.
+With 4 spaces